A unified diagrammatic approach to topological fixed point models: Phases in tensor-network path integrals

 All terms within $H_1$ act non-trivially only on non-overlapping sets of spins and therefore commute.
 The same holds for $H_2$. $H_1$ and $H_2$ however do not commute, and therefore

 We can still use the following \emph{Suzuki-Trotter expansion}

 to obtain

 Consider the expression on the right-hand side for a fixed $n$.
-It is a product of operators acting on different degrees of freedom. $e^{ith/n}$ is a linear operator acting on two spins, so it is a tensor with $4$ indices, two for both input and output of the operator
+It is a product of local operators acting on a chain of degrees of freedom. $e^{ith/n}$ is a linear operator acting on two spins, so it is a tensor with $4$ indices, two for both input and output of the operator,

 With this interpretation, the product of operators becomes a tensor network.
 E.g., for $n=3$, we get the network

 The tensor network we are looking for should have the same notion of locality structure as the continuum time evolution.
 That is, every tensor should correspond to a finite space-time volume $\Delta x\times \Delta t$.
 So it does not make sense to directly take the above tensor network, as the time interval corresponding to a tensor scales like $1/n$.
 In addition, this tensor network has a trivial limit for $n\rightarrow\infty$